-- f.
+- e.
+Subdivided parcels of land should be able to have a garden area and woodlot. - f.
 Residential lots should have a source of fresh water and sufficient capacity for appropriate sewage disposal. - g.
 Surface water and catchments are encouraged as an alternative to drilled wells, provided that such systems do not degrade the environment. - h.
 Where access to the sea or a strip of Crown land contiguous to the sea is required at time of subdivision, such access should be located to provide physically convenient access to and from coastal areas for public uses such as barge ramps, boat ramps, recreation or slipways.
 Where roads are either not feasible or desirable, public walking trails should be required as an acceptable substitute. - i.
 For each dwelling permitted, normally associated accessory buildings and structures plus a guest cabin should be permitted. - j.
 Strata title subdivisions should provide sufficient individually or commonly owned land such that each owner has a sustainable living unit. - k.
 The Lasqueti Island Local Trust Committee will seek to ensure that the subdivision of properties that border public water bodies requires provision of public highway access that is appropriately located to meet the objectives of the Lasqueti Island OCP.